Football Interviews

 LONG SEASON FOR IMPROVED GAME TIME

-With just five matches under his belt so far in all competitions this season, the Manchester City Academy graduate remains upbeat about his playing chances.
+With just five matches under his belt so far in all competitions this season, the Manchester City Academy graduate remains upbeat about his playing chances, a scenario that has been closely followed on betting casino platforms.

-Marseille are among the top contenders for the Ligue 1 title and are third in the table with 18 points after nine games, two points behind leaders Paris Saint-Germain.
+Marseille are among the top contenders for the Ligue 1 title and are third in the table with 18 points after nine games, two points behind leaders Paris Saint-Germain, a positioning that has drawn attention from punters on the best betting sites.

 In the Champions League, they occupy the 18th spot in the 36-team league with a record of a win and two losses, and they will begin their Coupe de France challenge in January.